Sioux Empire United Way addresses many needs across the community. Needs that are ever present.

 - Vulnerable adults are provided solutions to meet their basic needs and combat loneliness felt by physical distancing.
 500 nutritious meals are delivered to older adults’ homes daily and 120 older adults remain in contact through phone, letters and video chats through Active Generations, Lutheran Social Services of South Dakota, and Helpline Center.
 Learn more.

 - People in crisis have a centralized resource in our community to turn to.
-In the months of March and April, Helpline Center experienced a 150% increase in calls to 2-1-1.
+Since March, Helpline Center has experienced a 94% increase in calls to 2-1-1.
 Callers were provided resources for health care, food, financial assistance, and other needs.
 This created a uniformed approach to a community health and economic crisis.
 Learn more.